-Trooping the Colour is an annual event that takes place on Horse Guards Parade in London's St James's Park, marking The Queen's official birthday.
+Trooping the Colour is an annual event that takes place on Horse Guards Parade near London's St James's Park, marking The Queen's official birthday.

 The ceremony of Trooping the Colour is full of military pomp and pageantry as The Queen carries out an inspection of the troops from the Household Division.